maynhile13105/Sticky-Note-App/README.md

 <h2> Task 2: Create a simple web app for "sticky notes". </h2>

-In this lab, we can:
+In this task, we can:
 <li> Create a sticky note
 <li> Toggle like and dislike for a note.
 <li> Show the list of titles updating accordingly.